Cidaas/terraform-provider-cidaas/README.md

 ![Logo](https://raw.githubusercontent.com/Cidaas/terraform-provider-cidaas/master/logo.jpg)

-## About Cidaas:
+## About Cidaas

 [Cidaas](https://www.cidaas.com)
  is a fast and secure Cloud Identity & Access Management solution that standardises what’s important and simplifies what’s complex.

-## Feature set includes:
+## Feature set includes

 * Single Sign On (SSO) based on OAuth 2.0, OpenID Connect, SAML 2.0
 * Multi-Factor-Authentication with more than 14 authentication methods, including TOTP and FIDO2
 * Passwordless Authentication
 * Social Login (e.g. Facebook, Google, LinkedIn and more) as well as Enterprise Identity Provider (e.g. SAML or AD)
 * Security in Machine-to-Machine (M2M) and IoT

 <a href="https://terraform.io">